awecode/awecount/server/django/docs/rbac.md

    - Add documentation for custom action mapping configuration
    - Consider caching strategies for mapping lookups

-2. **Code Refactoring**
-   - Abstract shared permission logic into a mixin or base class
-   - Move action mapping logic out of permission classes
-   - Create unified interface for permission checking

-## Security Considerations

-1. **Permission Inheritance**
-   - Higher access levels (OWNER, ADMIN) automatically inherit all permissions
-   - Regular members require explicit permission grants

-2. **Safe Methods**
-   - Non-GET safe methods are handled separately
-   - Additional validation for state-changing operations

-3. **Company Isolation**
-   - Strict company context enforcement
-   - Cross-company access prevention

 ## Contributing

 When adding new features or models:

-1. Define `PermissionsMeta` for new models requiring access control
+1. By default, all models have CRUD permissions (read, create, update, delete)
-2. Update permission mappings if adding custom actions
+2. Add `PermissionsMeta` only if you need custom actions or want to restrict default permissions
-3. Add appropriate permission checks in views
+3. Add appropriate permission checks in views using `permission_classes = [CompanyMemberPermission]`
-4. Document any custom permission logic
+4. Document any custom actions in the model's `PermissionsMeta`
-5. Add tests covering permission scenarios